Flagsmith/flagsmith-elixir-client/README.md

 "true" = Flagsmith.Client.get_feature_value(flags, "show_subscription")
 ```

-If you don't provide the trait, even if on the Flagsmith platform the identity has that trait, you will get the flags as if he didn't:
+If you don't provide the trait, even if on the Flagsmith platform the identity has that trait, you will get the flags as if it didn't:

 ```elixir